 430G Studio Problems in Ceramics.
-(1-3) Experimental studio projects reflecting a high level of technical, intuitive, and conceptual approaches.
+(3, repeatable to 9) Experimental studio projects reflecting a high level of technical, intuitive, and conceptual approaches.
+Materials charge for course.
 Prerequisite: ARTS 331 or permission of the instructor.

 440G Studio Problems in Drawing.
-(1-3) Individual problems in drawing selected with the instructor at registration.
-Prerequisites: ARTS 240 or permission of the instructor
+(3, repeatable to 9) Individual problems in drawing selected with the instructor at registration.
+Prerequisites: ARTS 240 or permission of the instructor.

 452G Studio Problems in Painting.
-(1-3) Assignments will be given individually based on previous efforts and will be directed toward the expansion of an idea and the content/subject matter.
+(3, repeatable to 9) Assignments will be given individually based on previous efforts and will be directed toward the expansion of an idea and the content/subject matter.
 The course continues to investigate materials and techniques.
+Materials charge for course.
 Prerequisites: ARTS 451 or permission of the instructor.